Human Subjects Research

 RESEARCH COMPLIANCE ALERT

-IACUC Meeting: Friday, June 1 at MLKG 107.
+IACUC Meeting: Friday, August 3.
 Deadline for submitting protocols for review at the meeting is at least seven (7) working days prior to the meeting.